Our history of building stronger communities continues.

 Central District of Seattle, Washington

 The YWCA mission is to advance the quality of life for women of all ages, races and faiths, and their families.
 In support of this mission, the YWCA provides services to meet critical needs, promote self-sufficiency, reduce violence, eliminate racism and achieve equal opportunities for all people.
 Together with YWCA USA and YWCAs across the country, we are dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.
-Our store at 23rd & Jackson will team up with the YWCA East Cherry Street Branch to support their GirlsFirst and the Young Parent Program.
+Our store at 23rd & Jackson will team up with the YWCA East Cherry Street Branch to support their GirlsFirst and the Young Parent Program by donating ten cents per transaction.